ctcoleman/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  Closure is two or functions (one inside the other) which reference variables outside of their scope.
+Variables can NOT be taken out of their scope, but variables can be brought into a function from the outside.
+Closure allows a function to reach outside it's code block to access data.

-2. Study the following code, then answer the questions below.
+2.Study the following code, then answer the questions below.

 ```js
 function personalDice(name){